-24. HIV Drug Rebates - The DOH receives drug rebate revenue from pharmarceutical companies on medications purchased through the HIV Client Services program for eligible clients.
+23. HIV Drug Rebates - The DOH receives drug rebate revenue from pharmarceutical companies on medications purchased for eligible clients in the HIV Client Services program.
 The DOH anticipates deferring enough rebate revenue to the 2013-15 biennium to cover a one-time fund shift from the state general fund.
 The rebate revenue will help cover the cost of insurance premiums and HIV drug assistance for clients.
 (General Fund-State, General Fund-Private/Local)

-25. Public Health Block Grant - The state provides non-categorical financial support to Local Health Jurisdictions (LHJs) through the Local Capacity Development Fund, the Motor Vehicle Excise Tax (MVET) replacement funds, and the Blue Ribbon Commission funds.
+24. Public Health Block Grant - The state provides non-categorical financial support to Local Health Jurisdictions (LHJs) through the Local Capacity Development Fund, the Motor Vehicle Excise Tax (MVET) replacement funds, and the Blue Ribbon Commission funds.
 The MVET is paid from the Treasurer's Office directly to LHJs through a directed formula.
 The other two sources are paid by the DOH to LHJs.
-DOH charges an indirect rate to manage these funds and for technical support and services.
-These three disparate funding streams are collapsed into a single block grant dispersed through the Treasurer's Office per the current MVET formula.
-Savings are achieved by eliminating DOH staffing and the indirect charge on DOH support activities.
+These three disparate funding streams are collapsed into a single block grant dispersed through the Treasurer's Office.
+Savings are achieved by eliminating the DOH indirect charge on pass-through funds, and by eliminating DOH support activities beginning in FY 2015.
 The LHJs will be required to report spending information by category and outcome-oriented performance measures to the Legislature each November.
+(General Fund-State)

-26. Midwives - Additional funding is provided solely to subsidize fee revenue in the midwifery licensure and regulatory program.
-In 2013-15, midwifery licensing fees may increase by no more than the rate of inflation as measured by the consumer price index.
+25. Midwives - Additional funding is provided solely to subsidize fee revenue in the midwifery licensure and regulatory program.
+The DOH shall charge no more than \$525 annually for new or renewed midwifery licenses.
 (General Fund-State)

-27. WA Autism Alliance - One-time funding is provided for the Washington Autism Alliance to help autistic individuals and families with autistic children navigate and enroll in health insurance coverage during implementation of the ACA.
+26. WA Autism Alliance - One-time funding is provided for the Washington Autism Alliance to help autistic individuals and families with autistic children navigate and enroll in health insurance coverage during implementation of the ACA.
 (General Fund-State)

-28. Public Health Laboratories - A portion of state general fund support for Public Health Laboratories is shifted to the Medical Test Site Licensure Account on a one-time basis.
+27. Public Health Laboratories - A portion of state general fund support for Public Health Laboratories is shifted to the Medical Test Site Licensure Account on a one-time basis.
 (General Fund-State, Medical Test Site Licensure Account-State)